 This policy is based on DfE guidance "Preventing and Tackling Bullying" July 2017 and supporting documents.
-It also takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2018.
+It also takes into account the DfE statutory guidance "Keeping Children Safe in Education" 2021.
 The school has read Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools".
+This policy is underpinned by the Church of England's 'Valuing All God's Children 2017' document.